Skip to Content

 Can Damage Your Dog’s Skin and Fur

 Since Labrador puppies grow so quickly, especially from the eighth week to the sixteenth, it isn’t surprising that using the same collar all the time would actually irritate your dog’s skin.
-Even worse, your Lab’s inability to understand the pressure from a collar can further cause nerve damage.
-If your Labrador pulls on his lead, the pressure can quickly start producing irreversible damage.

 Can Trouble Dogs

 Even the most humane collars can bother some Labradors.
-This is such a personality-driven factor that I can’t make a judgment whether your puppy will be proud of his collar or will hate wearing it.
-Most new puppies might have trouble accepting a heavy collar.
+This is such a personality-driven factor that I can’t judge whether your puppy will be proud of his collar or hate wearing it.

 Starting with a light collar at an early age can offset this disadvantage.
 Some dog trainers can lead-train dogs with collars by building on a foundation of familiarity set by owners who get their dogs to accept light collars early on.